astrotime/timenomad_app/collections/_appfeed/2018-08-25-welcome-to-the-feed.md

 description: Enjoy short regular essays about the foundations of astrology.
 ---

+### Sharing astrological knowledge, one story at a time.

-Our feed provides astrology enthusiasts with a regular stream of short, and often illustrated, articles covering topics related to astrology.
+[Time Nomad Feed](/posts) provides astrology enthusiasts with a regular stream of short, and often illustrated, articles covering topics related to astrology.

 We hope you, dear reader, will enjoy these short essays that are aimed at sharpening your astrological knowledge.